-- The Compensation Committee adopted a formal cash bonus plan for 20229 that provides our Named Executive Officers with the opportunity to earn cash bonus payments if we produce short-term financial, operational, and strategic results that meet or exceed pre-established corporate performance goals and includes the evaluation of certain individual contributions in achieving those goals. - In addition, we grant both PRSU awards and time-based RSU awards that may be earned or vest and settled for shares of our Class A Common Stock, which in the aggregate comprise a majority of our Named Executive Officers' target annual total direct compensation opportunities.
+- The Compensation Committee adopted a formal cash bonus plan for 2023(1) that provides our Named Executive Officers (other than Mr. Francis) with the opportunity to earn cash bonus payments if we produce short-term financial, operational, and strategic results that meet or exceed pre-established corporate performance goals and does not include the evaluation of any individual contributions in achieving those goals. - In addition, we grant time-based RSU awards, and have in the past granted performance-based RSU (PRSU) awards, that may be earned or vest and settled for shares of our Class A Common Stock, which in the aggregate comprise a majority of our Named Executive Officers' target annual total direct compensation opportunities.
 The value of these equity awards depends entirely on the value of our Class A Common Stock, thereby incentivizing our Named Executive Officers to build sustainable long-term value for the benefit of our stockholders.